zenml-io/zenml/README.md

 ### 🎉 **Update** - Version 0.11.0 is out!
 Check out the release notes [here](https://github.com/zenml-io/zenml/releases). -->

-🛠 Are you an ML engineer or data scientist shipping models to production and jumbling a plethora of tools?
+🤹 Are you an ML engineer or data scientist shipping models to production and juggling a plethora of tools?

 🤷‍♂️ Do you struggle with versioning data, code, and models in your projects?